How to protect your privacy online

 Set up two-factor authentication

-In all possible services, you use you should enable two-factor authentication.
-This way, we have to certify every login with a specially generated code, making it less and practically impossible to log in even if someone knows our password.
-You can do this on Facebook, Twitter, ProtonMail, Instagram, Google, Microsoft, and many other solutions.
+All the services you use should have two-step authentication enabled.
+This requires us to certify each login with a specially generated code, which reduces the risk and makes it virtually impossible to log in even if someone learns our password.
+You can do this on Facebook, Twitter, ProtonMail, Instagram, Google, Microsoft, and many other platforms.

 Use TAILS to leave no trace behind

-For example, when you’re a journalist, and you contact your source or look for something in secret from the whole world, and you want to cover your tracks, use TAILS.
-It’s an operating system that runs off of your flash drive and prevents your personal information in your operating system from being accessed to track you down.
-Windows and macOS are horrible when it comes to storing data that can be used to identify us.
-Linux is much better in this regard, and it makes it easier to separate the user of the system from the device they are using.
-But for real privacy, it is worth getting interested in the TAILS system.
-It is an entirely free and safe operating system.
-Just run the installer and follow the instructions on the screen.
-You can read about how Tails works and how it encrypts your connection on the official site.
+For example, if you’re a journalist and want to contact your source, or if you’re looking for something secret from the whole world and want to cover your tracks, use TAILS.
+It’s an operating system that runs from a flash drive and prevents access to your personal data on the operating system, so you can be tracked.
+Windows and MacOS are particularly bad at storing data that can be used to identify us.
+Linux is much better at this, as it is easier to separate the system user from the device they are using.
+For true privacy, TAILS is worth a look.
+It’s a completely free and secure operating system.
+All you have to do is run the installer and follow the on-screen instructions.
+You can read more about how TAILS works and how it encrypts your connection on the official website.

 Conclusion

 The world as we know it is changing dramatically.
-The same is true of modern technology and the Internet we use.
-The network that was supposed to give us all freedom is slowly becoming a tool for surveillance of its users.
-Maintaining privacy in it is becoming increasingly difficult even in the privacy of our homes.
+So is modern technology and the Internet we use.
+The web, which was supposed to give us all freedom, is slowly becoming a tool for surveillance of its users.
+It is becoming increasingly difficult to maintain privacy, even in the privacy of our own homes.

-Not surprisingly, even Tim Berners-Lee, who is called the creator of the Internet, is unhappy with the technology’s direction.
-Tim has long warned of centralization and monopolization of the web.
-According to him, today’s virtual world is created and controlled by technology giants, and their power over public opinion is growing stronger every day.
-He has even started a start-up (in collaboration with MIT scientists) to create a “new Internet” that will redress the balance of power.
+Not surprisingly, even Tim Berners-Lee, the so-called creator of the Internet, is unhappy with the direction the technology is taking.
+Tim has long warned about the problem of centralization and monopolization of the network.
+According to him, today’s virtual world is created and controlled by technology giants, and their power over the public is growing by the day.
+He has even launched a startup with MIT scientists to create a “new Internet” that will restore the balance of power.

-Maintaining privacy and anonymity on the Internet is something we should definitely lean on in the time to come.
+The preservation of privacy and anonymity on the Internet is something we should definitely rely on in the coming time.

 Sources: